 Digital Control

+Digital control is a key feature in modern ignition boxes.
 It allows precise timing adjustments.
 This ensures optimal engine performance.
 Digital systems are more reliable.
+They reduce the chances of misfires.

+This results in smoother engine operation.
+Digital control also provides real-time data.
 This data helps in diagnosing engine issues quickly.
 It allows for on-the-fly adjustments.
 This makes it easier to tune the engine for different driving conditions.

 Performance Tuning

+Modern car ignition boxes offer performance tuning options.
+These options allow you to customize the ignition settings.
 You can adjust the timing curve to match your engine’s needs.
 This can improve horsepower and fuel efficiency.

 Performance tuning features often include: